Assault by Contact Charges in Texas – What You Should Know

 Simply putting your hand on someone without hurting them is not what most people mean by “assault.”
 However, it is still against the law in Texas if you do it intending to offend or provoke them.

-Assault by contact is not a major criminal charge.
+Assault by contact in Texas is not a major criminal charge.
 It’s usually only a Class C misdemeanor, punishable by a relatively small fine.
 However, a conviction is still a black mark on your reputation that you should avoid if you can.
 A record for assault will not look good when a landlord or employer does a background check on you.
 If you’re ever charged with a more serious crime, a previous assault record can make your penalties more severe.

 To protect yourself from the consequences of a criminal record, your best option is to hire a criminal defense attorney.
-My Dallas Criminal Lawyer has the experience and knowledge to defend you effectively against these charges.
+My Dallas Criminal Lawyer has the experience and knowledge to defend and help you effectively against these charges.
 Mounting a vigorous defense is your best opportunity to avoid the stigma and hassle of a criminal conviction.
-If you’ve been charged with assault by contact in Dallas, Texas, call My Dallas Criminal Lawyer at 214-764-5535 today.
+If you’ve been charged with assault by contact in Dallas, Texas, call My Dallas Criminal Lawyer at 214-949-4117 today.

 Share:

-Last Updated: July 9, 2025
+Last Updated: August 28, 2025

 Denton County